isg-software/progresspie/README.md

 See the examples pages to get an impression of the looks and for different demo scenarios.

 * `examples.html`: Examples for direct usage of the plug-in
-* `examplesAppl.html`: Examples for use with `progresspiesvlAppl.js`
+* `examplesAppl.html`: Examples for indirect use with `progresspiesvlAppl.js`
+* `examplesContentPlugins.html`: Examples for usage of the bundled content plug-ins (control icons, check complete and value display)

-You'll also find an online live view of these exampled on the [project's home page][home].
+You'll also find an online live view of these examples on the [project's home page][home].

-(The pies look the same in both examples pages, the differences lie in the way of including them in your HTML pages.)

 ## JavaScripts

-This package contains three files:
+This package contains 5 JavaScript files (sources in folder `js` and minified production versions in `js/min`):

 * `jquery-progresspiesvg.js`: The jQuery plug-in itself.
 It may be used stand-alone.
 * `jquery-progresspiesvg-controlIcons.js`: A content plug-in as an addition to the jQuery plug-in above.
 Loading this file on top of jquery-progresspiesvg.js enables you to draw control icons (play, stop, pause) inside ring graphs using the `svgContentPlugin` option of the progresspiesvg plug-in.
+* `jquery-progresspiesvg-checkComplete.js`: A content plug-in which may add a check mark to a pie or ring graph for value 100%.
+* `jquery-progresspiesvg-valueDisplay.js`: A content plug-in for displaying values (percent numbers or other values converted to percent, e.g. seconds of a minute) in the center of a ring graph.
 * `progresspiesvgAppl.js`: This is meant to simplify the use for those who do not want to write JavaScript code to apply and configure the plug-in.
 This script file may be included into your HTML (in addition to jQuery and the plug-in above).
 If you do so, you may insert progresspie charts simply by writing HTML, inserting the percent values and assigning some predefined CSS classes or `data`-Attributes.

 ## Usage